 - Contact your primary care physician and have them email or fax us a copy.

 If you can’t find your immunization record, you will need to be re-vaccinated or have a blood test to confirm your immunity.
 Vaccines, TB skin tests and blood tests are available in the Wellness Center for a fee.

-Please note: You will still need to provide Elmhurst with the health history section of the immunization and health history form, even if you request an exemption.
+Please note: You will still need to provide the Wellness Center with the health history section of the health and immunization form, even if you request an exemption.